 Dems under pressure to return megadonor Ed Buck’s money after second death at apartment

-Democratic political figures are facing pressure to return or redirect campaign contributions from Democratic megadonor Ed Buck after a second man was recently found dead in his apartment.
+Democratic political figures are facing pressure to return or redirect campaign contributions from Democratic megadonor Ed Buck after a second dead man was recently found dead in his apartment, but some – including Hillary Clinton and Barack Obama – are staying silent.

-At least a half-dozen Democrats have announced plans to return the donations.
-But more than 15 elected officials serving in Congress or other offices, as well as former Secretary of State Hillary Clinton and former President Barack Obama, have yet to comment on the case or say if they will return money.
+A growing number of Democrats have announced plans to return the donations.
+But more than 10 current and former elected officials serving in Congress or other offices have yet to comment on the case or say if they will return the money.

 “So will the California Democratic Party and [its] elected members FINALLY disavow Ed Buck and his money now that a SECOND dead body of a young Black man has been taken out of his home?” tweeted Democratic activist Jasmyne Cannick, who has protested the deaths and has published a list online of political figures and organizations that have received donations from Buck.

+The Democratic Congressional Campaign Committee, which has also been the recipient of contributions from Buck, did not respond to questions from Fox News about the money.
+Neither did Clinton, the former secretary of state, or Obama, the former president.

+California Rep. Pete Aguilar's campaign manager, Matt Liebman, told Fox News the contributions from Buck have been "donated to a charitable cause."

-Last year, several Democrats announced plans to return campaign cash from Buck after the fatal drug overdose of a male escort in his residence.
-This week, after another man was found dead 17 months after the first case, two more Democrats followed suit.
+Starting last year, several Democrats announced plans to return campaign cash from Buck after the fatal drug overdose of a male escort in his residence.
+This week, after another man was found dead 17 months after the first case, several more Democrats followed suit.

 “I am deeply disturbed by the latest revelations of a second death by overdose at the home of Ed Buck,” California Democratic Rep. Ted Lieu said Wednesday, announcing plans to donate more than $18,000 in contributions to charities.
 “While we await the results of the law enforcement investigation, I am going to donate the contributions I have received from Mr. Buck to my federal campaign.”